-You have started a new chapter in your life.
-You are legally an adult- but you are not exactly “adulting” yet.
+You are now a college student and have started a new chapter in your life.
+You are legally an adult – but you are not exactly “adulting” yet.

-Many people say that the college years are some of the best years of your life.
-So far, being in college has been pretty overwhelming.
+You have heard a lot of people say that the college years are some of the best years in life.
+So far, being in college has been pretty overwhelming for you.
 Being away from your family and friends has been harder than you expected.
-You miss your bed, your dog, your mom’s cooking, even your annoying little brother.
+You miss your bed, your dog, your mom’s cooking, sometimes even your annoying little brother.

 - Lack of motivation

 You are not alone and you do not have to go through this alone.

 College campuses offer counseling but some students prefer the option of private counseling.
 It is important that you feel comfortable with your therapist.
 After all, this is the person you are going to be opening up to and trusting with some deep stuff.